 Oliver Collins, the last miller at Anselma

 The Mill at Anselma Preservation and Educational Trust (MAAPET) runs the mill and cares for the property today, offering the public a chance to see the mill in action, learn about its history, and even purchase a variety of flour ground on-site.
 MAAPET also has some archival materials relating to the milling families of Anselma and the history of the surrounding area including photographs of the Anselma District from the 1920s, Allen Simmers daybooks and account books of Oliver Collins, oral histories, and blueprints.
-In addition to these materials, MAAPET has some relating to the mill and surrounding area from Eleanor Morris, who was a local conservationist, the co-founder of the French and Pickering Creeks Conservation Trust, and a founding member of MAAPET.
+In addition to these materials, MAAPET has some materials relating to the mill and surrounding area from Eleanor Morris, who was a local conservationist, the co-founder of the French and Pickering Creeks Conservation Trust, and a founding member of MAAPET.

 Page from Oliver Collins' account book, 1943